-4 Trencap LP owns 61.1% of Noverco Inc, which owns 100.0% of Énergir Inc., which owns 71.0% of Énergir LP.
-5 Patina Rail LLP owns 40.0% of Eurostar International Limited.

-6 La Caisse exercises control through a majority of the members of the Board of Directors.
+1 Patina Rail LLP owns 40.0% of Eurostar International Limited.
+2 La Caisse exercises control through a majority of the members of the board of directors.
 Trust No. 2431 owns 49.0% of ICA Operadora de Vias Terrestres, S.A.P.I. de C.V.

-7 Beaudier Ciment Inc owns 67.8% of Ciment McInnis Inc (65.5% as at December 31, 2017).
+3 La Caisse exercises control over McInnis Cement Inc since it holds 50.0% of the seats on the board of directors of McInnis Holding LP as well as the deciding vote in the event of an impasse.
+4 Voting rights amount to 55.0%.